-- If you are in a private setting and do not have on your cloth face covering, remember to always cover your mouth and nose with a tissue when you cough or sneeze, or use the inside of your elbow.
+- Always cover your mouth and nose with a tissue when you cough or sneeze, or use the inside of your elbow.

 - Immediately wash your hands with soap and water for at least 20 seconds.
 If soap and water are not readily available, clean your hands with a hand sanitizer that contains at least 60% alcohol.